Bill Harvey (footballer, born 1896)

-William Henry Tompkins Harvey (12 April 1896 – 1972) was an English association football player and manager.
-He played as an outside right in the Football League for Sheffield Wednesday and Birmingham.
+William Henry Harvey (12 April 1896 – 1972) was an English association football player and manager.
+He played as an outside right in the Football League for The Wednesday and Birmingham.
 He also played first-class cricket for Border and Warwickshire.

 Early life

 Harvey was born at the Royal Victoria Hospital in Netley, near Southampton, in 1896.

 Playing career

-Harvey played for Sheffield Wednesday, Birmingham and Southend United.
+Harvey played for The Wednesday, Birmingham and Southend United.
 His most successful spell was at Birmingham, where he made over 70 Football League appearances.

 Managerial career

 Harvey managed Birmingham from 1927 to 1928, Chesterfield from 1932 to 1938 and Gillingham from 1938 to 1939.

-He died in North Shields, which was then in Northumberland, in 1972.
+He died in North Shields, Northumberland, in 1972.